Pre-Book/docs/includes/abbreviations.md

 *[VBS]: Virtualization Based Security
 *[VRR]: Variable refresh rate
 *[WSL]: Windows Subsystem for Linux
-*[NTLite]: Tool for modifying WIM images and Windows editions inside install media *[Content Delivery Manager]: Responsible for the click-to-install shortcuts in the start menu and the Microsoft sponsored wallpapers in the lockscreen
+*[NTLite]: Tool for modifying WIM images and Windows editions inside install media.
+*[Content Delivery Manager]: Responsible for the click-to-install shortcuts in the start menu and the Microsoft sponsored wallpapers in the lockscreen.
 *[Support directory]: Contains the migration wizard in the ISO image.
-This does not influence the final installation product *[BYOM]: Bring Your Own Media
+This does not influence the final installation product.
+*[BYOM]: Bring Your Own Media
-*[ISO]: A virtual disk, like a DVD in a file that can be burned to a disk or flashed to a USB *[Preset]: XML file that contains a premade configuration for NTLite *[VM]: Virtual Machine
+*[ISO]: A virtual disk, like a DVD in a file that can be burned to a disk or flashed to a USB.
+*[Preset]: XML file that contains a premade configuration for NTLite.
+*[VM]: Virtual Machine